yecril71pl/cpp-docs.pl-pl/docs/standard-library/regular-expressions-cpp.md

  Przykłady:

--   "(:a)" odpowiada sekwencji docelowego "a", ale "(:a) \1" jest nieprawidłowy, ponieważ nie istnieje żadna grupa przechwytywania 1.
+-   „(?:a)” pasuje do sekwencji docelowej „a”, ale „(?:a)\1” jest nieprawidłowe, ponieważ nie istnieje żadna grupa przechwytywania 1.

 -   "(=a)" odpowiada sekwencji docelowego "".
 Asercja pozytywna pasuje do początkowej sekwencji „a” w sekwencji docelowej, a końcowe „a” w wyrażeniu regularnym pasuje do sekwencji początkowej „a” w sekwencji docelowej.